aws-neuron/aws-neuron-sdk/libraries/transformers-neuronx/transformers-neuronx-developer-guide.rst

 successive runs when possible.
 Model artifacts will only be reused when compiling with the same compiler version (neuronx-cc), model configurations, and compiler flags.
 It also includes other features (i.e. using an S3 bucket as the cache backend).
-For more defailed information, see the :ref:`Persistent cache documentation <neuron-caching>`
+For more detailed information, see the :ref:`Persistent cache documentation <neuron-caching>`